jedelman8/nxos-ansible/README.md

   tasks:

+    - name: ensure ports in scope in this pb are L2 ports
+      nxos_interface: interface={{ item }} mode=layer 2 host={{ inventory_hostname }}
+      with_items:
+        - Ethernet1/1
+        - Ethernet1/2
+        - Ethernet1/3
+        - Ethernet1/4
+        - Ethernet2/1
+        - Ethernet2/2
+        - Ethernet2/3
+        - Ethernet2/4

     - name: config for all interfaces
       nxos_switchport: interface={{ item }} mode=trunk native_vlan=99 trunk_vlans=2-20 host={{ inventory_hostname }}
       with_items: leaf_ports
     # note: leaf_ports is a variable defined in /home/cisco/nxos-ansible/group_vars/leaf.yml
+    # only a subset of interfaces are in this var list.  modify as you see fit.

 ```